hasansin/hasansin/README.md

 I’m a Software Engineer with 2+ years of experience building web applications and exploring data-driven solutions.
 I enjoy learning new technologies and applying them to real-world problems.

 🎓 BSc in Software Engineering
-🎓 MSc in Big Data Analytics (ongoing)
+🎓 MSc in Big Data Analytics

 ---